 This crop is reported to be useful in lowering diabetics, reducing blood viscosity, maintaining balance cholesterol level in the body and it improves blood circulation [17].
-Roselle tea is also very rich in vitamin C, minerals and various antioxidants including flavanoids, gossypetine, hibiscetine and sabdaretine.
+Roselle tea is also very rich in vitamin C, minerals and various antioxidants including flavonoids, gossypetine, hibiscetine and sabdaretine.
 The fresh calyces are rich in riboflavin, niacin, carotene and minerals like calcium and iron [10].
 Although in our study it was not our objective, but it is the time of hours to identify genotypes with good chemical constituent and medicinal properties also.